Department of Political Economy, King’s College London

-Founded in 2010 it is the only dedicated Department of Political Economy in the United Kingdom.
+Founded in 2010, King’s College London’s Department of Political Economy is the only one of its kind in the United Kingdom.

-Situated in the School of Politics and Economics, the department’s teaching and research recognises that the disciplines of Politics and Economics are inextricably linked.
-It is not possible to properly understand political processes without exploring the economic context in which politics operates.
-Similarly, sound economic analysis requires an awareness of how resource allocation is conditioned by political institutions, historical context and ethical values, and the way these have been understood by different traditions in social thought.
+Its teaching and research recognise that the disciplines of Politics and Economics are inextricably linked.
+One cannot fully understand political processes without some notion of the economic context in which politics operate, just as sound economic analyses require some appreciation of how resource allocation is conditioned by political institutions, historical context and ethical values, and the way these have been understood by different traditions in social thought.

-In a world characterised by financial uncertainity, ecological insecurity and value conflict, the links between political and economic processes are ever more apparent and the need for a multifaceted appreciation of how they operate, has never been greater.
+In a world characterised by financial uncertainty, ecological insecurity, and value conflict, the links between political and economic processes become increasingly prominent.
+The need for an interdisciplinary approach to issues engendered by globalisation has never been greater.

 The department’s degree programmes at both undergraduate and postgraduate level are informed by this vision.
-Students receive rigorous training in their respective discipline while having the opportunity to draw on insights from world class faculty working across the rich interdisciplinary space of political economy.
+Students receive rigorous training in their respective discipline whilst having the opportunity to draw on insights from a world-class faculty working across the rich interdisciplinary space of political economy.

-Alderman Hailes is a Managing Director & Associate General Counsel in the Legal Department of JPMorgan Chase & Company based in London.
-Prior to joining JPMorgan in 1999 he was a Solicitor in private practice for 7 years specialising in derivatives, structured products and financial markets law.
+Mr. Hailes is now a Managing Director & Associate General Counsel in the Legal Department of J.P.
+Morgan Chase & Company, based in London.
+Prior to joining J.P.
+Morgan in 1999, he was a solicitor in private practice for 7 years, specialising in derivatives, structured products, and financial markets law.

-Alderman Hailes has acted as a technical expert to the UK FCA and has represented the financial services industry in front of numerous regulatory authorities including IOSCO, the EC, the Chinese BRC, the HKMA, MAS and Australian SIC.
+Mr. Hailes has also acted as a technical expert to the UK FCA and has represented the financial services industry in front of numerous regulatory authorities including IOSCO, the EC, the Chinese BRC, the HKMA, MAS, and the Australian SIC.